searchspring-implementations/.github/profile/README.md

 For example, if you are on `https://www.sellingthings.com` and you wanted to test the `fix-bug` branch, you would navigate to `https://www.sellingthings.com?branch=fix-bug` after which you would see the branch preview popup showing the details of the preview.

 ![image](https://raw.githubusercontent.com/searchspring/snap/main/images/branch-override.png)

+Tag versions will also be uploaded to the CDN alowing usage of these in branch overrides.

+For example, if you are on `https://www.sellingthings.com` and you wanted to test the `0.43.0` tag, you would navigate to `https://www.sellingthings.com?branch=0.43.0` which will trigger the load of that build.

 ## Local Development
 Typically a site repository would be cloned locally, modified on a new branch (based on `production`), pushed to Github and then merged back into the `production` branch using a pull request.